fhanel/hevy-api-dashboard/README.md

    ```

 4. **Access the dashboard**
-   Open your browser and go to `http://localhost:8000`
+   Open your browser and access the dashboard.

 ## Repository Structure